Colour Me Kubrick: Plot

 Two thugs come to collect a bar bill that conman Alan Conway has generated while impersonating the reclusive film director Stanley Kubrick, but Conway is nowhere to be found, as he provided the address of a wealthy elderly couple as Kubrick's home address.
 The thugs cause a ruckus outside the house and are arrested.

 Conway scams many people by saying he is Kubrick, including a young fashion designer, the managers of an aspiring heavy metal band, a cab driver, and the owner of a fashionable wine bar.
 The victims are deceived into giving "Kubrick" sums of money, free food and drinks, and even sexual favours.
 None of these people catch on to the fact that Conway actually knows relatively little about Kubrick or his films, and he puts on a different persona – ranging from reserved English gentleman to flamboyant Jewish-American stereotype – with each victim.
-The only person Conway fails to deceive is a rent boy who he attempts to pickup at a bar: when Conway begins an anecdote about directing Judgment at Nuremberg (1961) after the young man says it is his favourite of Kubrick's films, the rent boy informs him that Judgment at Nuremberg was directed by Stanley Kramer – not Kubrick – and Conway quietly leaves.
+The only person Conway fails to deceive is a rent boy who he attempts to pick up at a bar: when Conway begins an anecdote about directing Judgment at Nuremberg (1961) after the young man says it is his favourite of Kubrick's films, the rent boy informs him that Judgment at Nuremberg was directed by Stanley Kramer – not Kubrick – and Conway quietly leaves.

 In a restaurant, a drunk Conway confronts Frank Rich, a journalist from The New York Times, about an article the Times ran about the real Kubrick.
 He acts personally offended that the paper called Kubrick a recluse, and wants Rich to know that he shaved off his beard.
 After this chance meeting, Rich investigates Kubrick and finds a picture of him, learning that the real Kubrick looks nothing like the man he met in the restaurant.